USA / USD

 Leadership

-Clause 5 of ISO 9001:2015 is all about the responsibilities of top management within the ISO 9001 system.
+Clause 5 of ISO 9001:2015 is all about the responsibilities of top management within the ISO 9001 quality management system.
 It includes requirements for active involvement as well as for responsibilities that can be delegated.

 More on the requirements of ISO 9001:2015, clause 5